 - WOTA drivers are not permitted to handle or deliver any medications of the riders.

-- Companion riders are allowed to ride on WOTA vehicles free of charge, but they must have a registration form on file with the dispatch office prior to riding.
+- Companion riders (18 years or older) may ride on WOTA vehicles free of charge, but they MUST have a registration form on file with the Dispatch office prior to riding.

 - No guns, knives or weapons of any kind will be permitted on our vehicles.